Xia Yu (actor): Personal life

-Xia Yu married actress Yuan Quan in 2009, a decade after their first date as students in Central Academy of Drama.
+Xia married actress Yuan Quan in 2009, a decade after their first date as students in Central Academy of Drama.
 They have appeared in 4 films together: The Law of Romance (2003), Waiting Alone (2004), Shanghai Rumba (2006) and Breakup Buddies (2014).
 Their daughter was born on 31 March 2010.

 Xia is an avid skateboarder.
 He fell in love with skateboarding after watching it in Gleaming the Cube, a popular movie when he was young.
 He finds time to board whenever he is between sets shooting a film.
 In 2003, Xia began to ski and loved it.
 In 2006, Xia won the championship of a snowboarding game in amateur group in Lucerne, Switzerland.